mmorgan00/ProjectBulldog/README.md

 - [ ] Physics system
     - At minimum, giving actors the ability to move around and a basic collision system.
 - [ ] Audio
-- [ ] PBR Material support
+- [x] PBR Material support
-    - Better material support since previous status included GLB loading.
+    - Basic PBR rendering according to gltf file spec is supported
 - [ ] Rendering improvements
-    - This will be a continual area of effort.
-There are a LOT of things I want to work with.
+    - This will likely be a continual area of focus, however for now we have GLTF loading/rendering and very basic lighting.
+This should carry for a good amount of time while other features are implemented
-        - Deferred rendering.
-Likely first candidate
-        - Hybrid rendering, as a followup to deferred rendering, for adding real-time raytracing for the finer effects, reflections and more.
-Using this [blogpost](https://www.gamedev.net/projects/380-real-time-hybrid-rasterization-raytracing-engine/) as a reference point for desired functionality.
-        - GPU driven/compute based rendering, especially for instanced objects
-        - Proper lighting.
-I was contemplating starting with shadowmaps, however given my plan for hybrid rendering I may jump straight to ray-traced shadows
+    - More lights
 - [ ] Multi-API graphics
     - Vulkan was the first choice as a) I develop on linux and b) it's cross platform already to my other windows machine
         - As of [9c1d1ad](https://github.com/mmorgan00/ProjectBulldog/commit/9c1d1ade00d5fd01d00b8154a1914d967b91971d), render module supports a backend abstraction from rest of the app